Zone planting calendar

 long shoulder seasons, warm summers, and a useful fall planting window

-Fruit chill cue
+Fruit chill estimate

 often enough chill for apples, pears, peaches, blueberries, and many brambles; verify low-chill or high-chill cultivars by region